commonality2u/dep-checker-bot/docs/usage.md

 ## Tips

-- Always activate your virtual environment before running the CLI.
+- Always run in a virtual environment.
+- Use `--dry-run` before making changes to review the output safely.
-- Combine commands in CI/CD pipelines to automate checks.
+- Combine commands in CI/CD to automate checks.
+- Review output carefully before applying changes.

+## Contributing

+If you’d like to contribute, check out the [Contributing Guide](contributing.md). 🚀

+## Compatibility

+Tested on Linux/macOS and Windows.

 ---

-Check out the [Installation Guide](installation.md) if you haven’t set up the tool yet.
-For this tool to work, it must be installed correctly beforehand.